ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 ### Adding a title next to the logo

 The Share header widget is currently (as of 4.2.f) the only component in Share using the new Aikau framework.
-The header includes the menu bar, search, logo and title.
+The header includes the menu bar, search, logo, and title.
 If we wish to add a title next to the logo, we'll need to define a title widget, which Share will take into account when rendering it with the header.
 If the page is rendered without the header, it simply ignores the widget.

 To add the title to our simple page, modify the JSON model and add the title: